 Music events run by West Dean College, Chichester, PO18 0QZ.

-Chichester Cathedral’s popular Lunchtime Concerts take place on Tuesdays at 1.10pm during term time, in the spectacular setting of the Cathedral Nave.
+Chichester Cathedral’s popular Lunchtime Concerts take place on Tuesdays at 1pm during term time, in the spectacular setting of the Cathedral Nave.
 They are completely free and last approximately 50 minutes.
+In 2021 we’ve also developed a series of online offerings – please see the news items below.

 You are welcome to come and go as you please.
 Coffee is available at no charge, and some visitors even bring a sandwich!
 There is the opportunity to make a voluntary donation at the end of each concert, which helps us to cover costs.